Finding Strong Gravitational Lenses Through Self-Attention: Conclusions

 \section{Conclusions}

-We have presented a novel machine learning approach known as the self-attention based encoders to detect strong gravitational lenses.
+We have presented a novel machine learning approach known as the self-attention-based encoders to detect strong gravitational lenses.
 We have explored this new architecture's possibilities to understand better how to apply the transformer models for image analysis using the data from the Bologna Lens challenge.
-Currently, most of the automated techniques employed to find strong lenses are based on Convolution Neural Networks (CNNs).
+Currently, most of the automated techniques employed to find strong lenses are based on CNNs.
 However, as noted by \citet{Metcalf_2019}, CNNs are prone to overfitting the training set.
-Here we showed that the self-attention based architectures provide better stability and are less likely to overfit than CNNs.
-Another main advantage of a self-attention based encoder over a CNN is that it performs better with a fewer number of trainable parameters.
-Hence, self-attention based encoder models can be considered a better alternative to CNNs and other automated methods.
+Here we showed that the self-attention-based architectures provide better stability and are less likely to overfit than CNNs.
+Another advantage of a self-attention-based encoder over a CNN is that it performs better with a fewer number of trainable parameters.
+Hence, self-attention-based encoder models can be considered a better alternative to CNNs and other automated methods.

-Here we had created 21 encoder models to study the application of self-attention based models for SLs detection using the data from the Bologna Lens Challenge.
-We present the three best encoder models with a more reliable performance than those that participated in the Bologna Lens Challenge.
-The Lens Detector 21 scored an AUROC of \textbf{0.9809} which is equivalent to the top AUROC score achieved in the challenge.
-Similarly, the Lens Detector 16 scored an $TPR_0$ \textbf{0.225} higher than any model that participated in the challenge and surpassed the top TPR$_0$ ($0.09$) achieved by the CNNs by a high margin.
-We consider the Lens Detector 15 as the best encoder model as it scored 0.14 and 0.48 respectively for $TPR_0$ and $TPR_{10}$ outperforming the CNN models to a greater extent and also scoring an AUROC of 0.9783, which is very close to the top AUROC score.
+Here we have described the 21 encoder models we created to study the application of self-attention-based models for SL detection using the data from the Bologna Lens Challenge.
+We have presented the three best encoder models, which provide more reliable performance than those participating in the Bologna Lens Challenge.
+Lens Detector 21 scored an AUROC of \textbf{0.9809}, which is equivalent to the top AUROC achieved in the challenge.
+Similarly, Lens Detector 16 scored a $TPR_0$ \textbf{0.225} higher than any model that participated in the challenge, and surpassed the top TPR$_0$ ($0.09$) achieved by the CNNs by a high margin.
+We consider Lens Detector 15 to be the best encoder model as it scored 0.14 and 0.48 respectively for $TPR_0$ and $TPR_{10}$, outperforming the CNN models to a greater extent and also scoring an AUROC of 0.9783, which is very close to the top AUROC.